If we don’t win, you don’t pay.

 - Design flaws: Poorly designed robots may have inherent flaws that compromise their safety and maneuverability.

-- Software glitches: Errors in the robot’s software can lead to unpredictable behavior and improper responses to changing conditions, leading to a drone accident.
+- Software glitches: Errors in the robot’s software can lead to unpredictable behavior and improper responses to changing conditions, which can lead to a drone accident.

-- Range and connectivity issues: Robots operating on the edge of their communication range or experiencing connectivity problems may face challenges in receiving real-time instructions or updates.
-This can lead to a drone accident as well.
+- Range and connectivity issues: Robots operating on the edge of their communication range or experiencing connectivity problems may face challenges in receiving real-time instructions or updates, which can also lead to a drone accident.

 - Inadequate response to changing conditions: Robots may struggle to respond quickly and effectively to sudden changes in traffic, obstacles, or pedestrian behavior to avoid a drone accident.